In 2019 I purchased Robbie Richard’s SEO Playbook as I wanted to level up my organic rankings on this blog and several other websites.

 What would I recommend for those looking for something more tangible and easy to swallow?
 You’re smart enough to know that the following is an affiliate link where I may earn a commission and continue makin’ millions online. 😜

 In all seriousness, Gael and Mark at Authority Hacker (of which Robbie is good friends) have a solid course for both intermediate and advanced marketers.
-I recommend their premium AHPro training which has the best content.
+I recommend their premium AHPro training which has the best content, and it’s actually through Robbie’s Slack group that I found out about Authority Hacker.

 I purchased this course knowing that I was heading into the deeper ocean of SEO.
 Perhaps this was too deep for me to swim just yet and you may have the same experience, or a completely different experience.